QuestPDF/QuestPDF/README.md

 <br />

-## Library License
+## Sustainable and Fair License

-We identify the importance of the library in your projects, so we want to ensure you can safely and confidently continue the development.
+By offering free access to most users and premium licenses for larger organizations, the project maintains its commitment to excellence while ensuring sustainable, long-term development for all.

-Being a healthy and growing community is the primary goal that motivates us to pursue professionalism.
+> [!WARNING]

-The library is available for free to the vast majority of users.
-However, please look at the QuestPDF License and Pricing webpage for more details:
+> The library is free to use for any individual or business with less than 1 million USD annual gross revenue, or operates as a non-profit organization, or is a FOSS project.

 [![Library license details](https://img.shields.io/badge/%F0%9F%93%9C%0A%20read-license%20details-blue?style=for-the-badge)](https://www.questpdf.com/license/)